rtous/edcav/mysql/README.md

 ## ANNEX 1.
 Alternative setup with your own computer

 In case you prefer to work with your own computer it is better to setup a local MySQL server (the server at edcav.upc.es only can be accessed from UPC IP addresses).

-### A1.1 Your own computer and a local MySQL server (without Docker)

-If you have Docker it is really easy to setup a local MySQL server with it (see next section).
+If you have Docker it is really easy to setup a local MySQL server with it (see A1.1).
 If you don't have Docker you can install a local MySQL server following [this instructions](https://dev.mysql.com/doc/mysql-installation-excerpt/8.0/en/).

-### A1.2 Your own computer and a local MySQL server (with Docker)
+### A1.1 Your own computer and a local MySQL server (with Docker)

 If you have Docker up and running you can pull and run an msql-server image: